 This chapter is concerned with the contest for space that has been the hallmark of the growth of Nairobi.
 The chapter uses a historical lens to examine the nuances that have underpinned urban planning and allocation of space and resources in the city and divisions that have ensued from this contest.
 The discussions here highlight how the growth of Nairobi has been characterized by manipulation of space to attain the ends of segregation and social control leading to the obscurity of certain groups.
 These exclusionary practices have left an indelible mark on the approaches to urban planning adopted in Nairobi with deleterious consequences on how the city is structured.
-The chapter also discusses how the habitual path of exclusion first adopted by the colonial regime and subsequently religiously observed in post-colonial Nairobi has occasioned the non-responsiveness of the urban plans generated for the city.
-This shaped the feelings of the excluded groups towards these urban plans, feelings fueled by the ubiquitous sense of non-belonging in the city.
+The chapter also discusses how the habitual path of exclusion first adopted by the colonial regime and subsequently religiously observed in post-colonial Nairobi has occasioned the non-responsiveness of the urban plans, feelings fueled by the ubiquitous sense of non-belonging in the city.
 This has disempowered them from being able to shape conditions within their localities.

 What becomes apparent from this analysis is that the seed of exclusion was sowed early in the day by colonial authorities through alienation of Natives and Indians in the governance processes including in urban development.
 This was done by resorting to racial justifications in the name of public health concerns to justify and maintain the racial spaces created.
-Indeed, as Lonsdale notes, 'one will get a better understanding of the history of African Nairobi from looking at the records of the Medical Department than from the office of the Chief Native Commissioner'.
-The immediate implication of these approaches for urban governance was elevation of one racial group, that is, the white minority, at the expense of the African majority in the colony.
+Indeed, as Lonsdale notes, 'one will get a better understanding of the history of African Nairobi from looking at the records of the Medical Department than from the office of the Chief Native Commissioner'.1 The immediate implication of these approaches for urban governance was elevation of one racial group, that is, the white minority, at the expense of the African majority in the colony.
 This resulted in an enduring imprint of colonial ideologies in spatial governance processes.